 South Carolina residents with a disability are eligible to apply for a handicap parking placard to take advantage or parking benefits.
 The types of placards issued by the South Carolina Department of Motor Vehicles includes:

 - Temporary handicap placards (valid for up to one year, depending on your medical certification)

 - Permanent handicap placards (valid for up to four years)

 - Standard or personalized disability license plates (valid with your vehicle registration)

 - Disabled veteran licence plates (valid for two years)

-When you receive one of these types of permits, you’ll be able to park in designated handicap spaces and park at parking meters within the city for free.
+When you receive any of these South Carolina handicap placards, you can park in designated handicap spaces and park at parking meters within the city for free.

 The South Carolina Department of Motor Vehicles takes unauthorized use of a handicap parking placard seriously.
 In order to enforce these rules, your placard will have your picture on them so only you can use it.
 You must also keep your disability certificate with you at all times whenever you are using your handicap parking placard.

 Any person who provides false information on their handicap parking permit application could face a misdemeanor offense.
 This type of offense could lead to up to 30 days in jail or a fine between $500 and $1,000.